railstack/go-on-rails/README.md

 ### Testing

+We create four models for testing:

+- Physician
+- Patient
+- Appointment
+- Picture

 Run `rails db:seed` to use the data defined in `db/seeds.rb`.
 And change to `go_app/models` directory to run `go test` to test generated models-related functions.
+The test covers a small part of the functions currently.
+More will be added later on.

 ## License